 Deploy managed Ubuntu nodes on EKS¶

-In this guide, we’ll walk through how to create EKS managed node groups using eksctl, starting from a custom image based on the official Ubuntu EKS or Ubuntu Pro EKS base images.
+This guide provides instructions for creating EKS managed node groups using eksctl, starting with a custom image based on the official Ubuntu EKS or Ubuntu Pro EKS base images.

 Prepare your base node image¶

-Start from the official Ubuntu EKS or Ubuntu Pro EKS AMI.
-You can get it either using AWS CLI or AWS Marketplace and make note of the AMI ID you will use.
+Start with the official Ubuntu EKS or Ubuntu Pro EKS AMI.
+You can get it using the AWS CLI or from the AWS Marketplace.
+Make a note of the AMI ID used.

-If you don’t need further customization, you can jump directly to the next step.
+If you don’t need any further customization, you can jump directly to the next step of creating a launch template.

 Create a launch template¶

-While you can use the AWS EC2 web console to manually create a launch template, using the AWS CLI can save time.
-Note that when creating the launch template, you need to include a UserData script that bootstraps the node and joins it to your cluster.
-To do that, create a file (say my-user-data.txt) that contains:
+While you can use the AWS EC2 web console to manually create a launch template, using the AWS CLI (as described below) can save time.

 #!/bin/bash